miguelmoreto/pycomtrade/README.md

 Description
 ===============

-pyComtrade is a python module that provides you a transparent way for reading and writing oscillographic files stored in IEEE Comtrade format.
+pyComtrade is a python module that provides you a transparent way for reading and writing (not implemented yet) oscillographic files stored in IEEE Comtrade format.

 Comtrade stands for COMmon format for Transient Data Exchange for power systems.
 It is a file format standardised by the IEEE that is used to store transient signals from Digital Fault Recorders, Oscillographs or Digital Protective Relays.